SepDynamics/transit/apps/frontend/README.md

 npm run build
 ```

-For a durable hosted frontend, use the existing nginx/container path or another
+The production container serves static assets through nginx and proxies API
-static host. `npm run dev` is a development server, not the supervised
+requests to the backend service. `npm run dev` is not a hosted runtime.
-production runtime.

 ## Runtime Config